yinghli/IKEv2VPN/Win10EAP.md

-Windows 10 native IKEv2 with EAP authentication
+Windows 10 native IKEv2 with Certificate and EAP authentication
 ======

 This blog is to describe how to setup windows 10 as client to connect IKEv2 VPN.